Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 \subsubsection{Neural Architecture Design}

-We propose that researchers and engineers explore neural architecture search (NAS) in the federated learning setting.
-This is motivated by the drawbacks of the current practice of applying predefined deep learning models: the predefined architecture of a deep learning model may not be the optimal design choice when the data generated by users are invisible to model developers.
+Neural architecture search (NAS) in the federated learning setting is motivated by the drawbacks of the current practice of applying predefined deep learning models: the predefined architecture of a deep learning model may not be the optimal design choice when the data generated by users are invisible to model developers.
 For example, the neural architecture may have some redundant component for a specific dataset, which may lead to unnecessary computing on devices; there may be a better architectural design for the non-IID data distribution.
 The approaches to personalization discussed in \cref{sec:multimodel} still share the same model architecture among all clients.
-The recent progress in NAS \cite{real2017large,elsken2018efficient,real2019regularized,Bello2016Neural,pham2018efficient,liu2018darts,xie2018snas,elsken2018efficient,luo2018neural} provides a potential way to address these drawbacks.
+The recent progress in NAS \cite{MiLeNAS2020,real2017large,elsken2018efficient,real2019regularized,Bello2016Neural,pham2018efficient,liu2018darts,xie2018snas,elsken2018efficient,luo2018neural} provides a potential way to address these drawbacks.
 There are three major methods for NAS, which utilize evolutionary algorithms, reinforcement learning, or gradient descent to search for optimal architectures for a specific task on a specific dataset.
 Among these, the gradient-based method leverages efficient gradient back-propagation with weight sharing, reducing the architecture search process from over 3000 GPU days to only 1 GPU day.
 Another interesting paper recently published, involving Weight Agnostic Neural Networks \cite{gaier2019weight}, claims that neural network architectures alone, without learning any weight parameters, may encode solutions for a given task.
 If this technique further develops and reaches widespread use, it may be applied to the federated learning without collaborative training among devices.
 Although these methods have not been developed for distributed settings such as federated learning, they are all feasible to be transferred to the federated setting.
-Thus, we believe Neural Architecture Search (NAS) for a global or personalized model in the federated learning setting is a promising direction in research.
+Neural Architecture Search (NAS) for a global or personalized model in the federated learning setting is promising, and early exploration has been made in \citep{he2020fednas}.